AtiqulHaque/english-tutor/README.md

 This is a very simple node script which provide you random sentense.
 You job is just need to convert present tesnse to past tense.

 This script helped me a lot to improve my english.
-So thought why not i share with everybody.
+So i thought why not i share with everybody.

 So How will you install it?